 Brandon was on to something.
 Indeed, if you think about it, it’s not all that great a leap.
 It’s what decent people do.
 So can we get more Brandons?

 Sharing Mental Levers might be one of the ways we get there.
 There are now 87 of them.
 These mini-articles can be more effective than lending books that are neither read nor returned.
 They’re far easier to share and short enough to actually be read.

 - You can use them online discussions, such as in Facebook comments (we do)

-- You can use them as hyperlinks in your editorials (we do that too).
+- You can use them as hyperlinks in your editorials (as you just saw in this article, we do that too).